Introduction

 Lego Batman

-In the following example from Lego Batman (Director : Chris McKay, PD : Grant Freckelton), the Joker has taken over Gotham City.
+In the following example from “Lego Batman” (Director : Chris McKay, PD : Grant Freckelton), the Joker has taken over Gotham City.
 Check the sky out : It is very cloudy, with some hints of green, orange an purple.
 There is no way a SkyLight could match that.

 Should we have the Sun in the HDRI or not ?
 I have seen both setups.
 Some artists actually remove the Sun from the environment map to avoid any double sun issue.

 I personally think that having the Sun in the HDRI can add some shaping and some extra reflections to the characters.
-You have to pay attention to its orientation though : just make sure your Sky is aligned with the Sun.
+You have to pay attention to its orientation though : just make sure the Sky is aligned with the Sun.

-From Cinematic Color : When scene textures […] contain emissive specular areas that substantially contribute to the scene illumination (RGB>>1.0), care must be taken in terms of sampling or noise is likely. […] Even still, it is common to paint out very compact and/or bright sources (such as the sun) from skydomes, and then add them back into the scene as native renderer lights to allow for both lower-noise sampling and often greater artistic control.
+From Cinematic Color : when scene textures […] contain emissive specular areas that substantially contribute to the scene illumination (RGB>>1.0), care must be taken in terms of sampling or noise is likely. […] Even still, it is common to paint out very compact and/or bright sources (such as the sun) from skydomes, and then add them back into the scene as native renderer lights to allow for both lower-noise sampling and often greater artistic control.

 War for the planet of the apes

-War for the planet of the Apes (Director : Matt Reeves, DP : Michael Seresin) is very good example of doing things right.
+I actually did that on “War for the planet of the Apes” (Director : Matt Reeves, DP : Michael Seresin).
+This movie is a very good example of doing things right.

 Sky limitation

 One issue we face quite often in CG is that the sky flattens everything.
 Like it lacks directionality.
 But it does not always have to be the case !
-Let’s have a look at this amazing cloudy lighting from The Witch (Director : Robert Eggers, DP : Jarin Blaschke).
-I am a huge fan of this movie and I think the photography is as good as The Revenant.
+Let’s have a look at this amazing cloudy lighting from “The Witch” (Director : Robert Eggers, DP : Jarin Blaschke).

 Jarin Blaschke : “Once we waited for the gloom, the grip department would just give it a little shape.
 The light tends to come from one direction and I’d just further take down from the other direction.
 The base light had to be real overcast weather and we’d just put some nets and solids on the side to strengthen what the light was already doing.”